cesaraustralia/seizer/README.md

 installed on your computer are old.
 Updating may cause compatibility issues with old code, so I suggest skipping updates on the first install attempt.
 If the package works fine, then there’s nothing to worry about.
+If the installation fails, try again and update the required packages.

 ## Using seizer